Skip to Content

 Plan to spend a full day at the park because there’s a lot more to do too… Like riding amphibious ATV-style vehicles through the Mayan jungle and rafting through underground caves.

 Rock on!
-It’s a bumpy, fun and wet ride in this amphibious vehicle (Credit: Xplor)
+At Xplor, it’s a bumpy, fun and wet ride (Credit: Xplor)

 The fun doesn’t stop when the sun goes down either.